Remote Learning

 Physical Education

 The Aims The national curriculum for physical education aims to ensure that all pupils: develop competence to excel in a broad range of physical activities are physically active for sustained periods of time engage in competitive sports and activities lead healthy, active lives.
-PE and Sport Premium Prior Learning- Early Years Children will be given…
+PE and Sport Premium 2023-24 Prior Learning- Early Years Children will be…

 Music